CyVerse-learning-materials/git-for-mere-mortals/step2.rst

 1. Fetch & pull origin

-2a.
-Select "Current branch", make a "New Branch", "Publish Branch" (you can see that it has been made online)
+2. Select "Current branch", make a "New Branch", "Publish Branch" (you can see that it has been made online)

+]**OR**

-2b.
-OR select a branch if one has already been made
+2. Select a branch if one has already been made

 3. Make changes to a file